gabriwl165/python-web-framework/README.md

     break
 print(f"The Server says", repr(data))
 ```
-this piece of code are going to send a request into that specific socket that we built.
+This piece of code is going to send a request to the specific socket we built.

-but as you can see, this code has a HUGE problem, we can only handle one request per time, we are also going to be affected in the time that the message got to be transmitted between the client and server.
+But as you can see, this code has a significant problem: we can only handle one request at a time.
+Additionally, the time taken to transmit messages between the client and server will affect performance.
-This mean that we cannot scale this project to handle hundreds and not even close to thoudsands of request in parallel, because:
+This means we cannot scale this project to handle hundreds, let alone thousands, of requests in parallel because:

-As we can see in, This code is synchronous
+As we can see, this code is synchronous.
 ```python
 while True:
     data, addr = s.recvfrom(MAX)
 ```
-Our code make a synchronous while true, and wait for receive a request from anything, meaning that we can make a request, but if we make another before the server is done with the first, this request will need to wait
+Our code runs a synchronous `while true` loop and waits to receive a request from any source.
+This means that while we can handle one request, if another request is made before the server has finished processing the first, the new request will have to wait.
-Our code spend time waiting for Transmission.
+Additionally, our code spends time waiting for data transmission.

 ```python
 s.send(b'This is another message') data = s.recv(MAX)
 ```
-`send` and `recv` wait for send and receive that in the network, and this can be delegate to the OS handle those things
+send and recv wait to send and receive data over the network, but this can be delegated to the operating system to handle.

-And, i know that we can use `select` to handle `poll` events, but it's not the focus of this guide.
+Note: I am aware that we can use select to handle poll events, but that is not the focus of this guide.

-So, lets start builing a web server that can handle multiple requests and do not waste time with things that can be outsourced
+So, let's start building a web server that can handle multiple requests and avoid wasting time on tasks that can be outsourced.
 ## Transport and Protocol

-Currently in python, has many ways to handle parallel process, such as:
+Currently in Python, there are many ways to handle parallel or concurrently processing, such as:

-* Process (multiprocessing)
+* Process (using the `multiprocessing` module)
-* Thread (threading)
+* Thread (using the `threading` module)
-* AsyncIO (asyncio)
+* AsyncIO (using the `asyncio` module)

-In the project we are going to cover the usage with asyncio.
+In this project, we will cover the usage of `asyncio`.

-AsyncIO is a library to write concurrent code using the async/await syntax. asyncio is used as a foundation for multiple Python asynchronous frameworks that provide high-performance network and web-servers.
+`AsyncIO` is a library for writing concurrent code using the async/await syntax.
+It serves as a foundation for multiple Python asynchronous frameworks that provide high-performance network and web servers.

 <a id="asyncio.Protocol_documentation"></a>